j4c0bs/xfcs/docs/usage.md

 XFCS can read and export any data within FCS 3.0, 3.1 compliant files.
 Default file type output is csv.

-The intent of this project is to assist others in the analysis of flow cytometry data.
-With access to the data in a useable format, you are liberated from commercial software packages.
+The intent of this project is to assist others in the analysis of flow cytometry data by providing access to the data in a universally useable format.

-Short, cautionary notes in advance of riveting documention:
+Short, cautionary notes in advance of riveting documentation:
 * The FCS text section (which I refer to as metadata), contains all necessary information to interpret, scale, and transform raw values.
 Extracted data sets contain only the relevant numerical values per channel.
 Use the conveniently included metadata option to generate a csv file alongside the data.

-* If you are generating multiple metadata files, use the --output option to prevent overwrite.
+* If you are generating multiple metadata files, use the `--output` option to prevent overwrite.
 The default naming format has no concern for existing files of the same name.

 ------------------------------------------------